insin/newforms/docs/react_components.rst

    This will also be passed to the component in the ``row`` prop when rendering.

 Form construction options
-   All the :js:class:`options which be passed when instantiating a Form <BaseForm>` can be passed as props to ``RenderForm`` for use when you pass a Form constructor as the ``form`` prop.
+   All the :js:class:`options which be passed when instantiating a Form <Form>` can be passed as props to ``RenderForm`` for use when you pass a Form constructor as the ``form`` prop.